robinverduijn/p4idea/README.txt

 - Registers itself with the IDEA Vcs API like a good citizen.
 - Configurable from within the IDEA settings panel.
 - Handles local file operations done by IDEA, executing the appropriate p4 edit/add/delete/revert commands.
 - Leaves a pending (default) changelist with all the local changes; use your full-fledged Perforce GUI (P4V or P4Win) to submit these changes, diff them, move them to other changelists, etc.

-Future directions include making sure refactoring is fully supported (e.g. using P4 integrate/copy/smart move), allowing the plugin to offer named changelists, fixing the inevitable bugs as I find them, and more.
+Future directions include making sure refactoring is fully supported (e.g. using P4 integrate/copy/smart move), allowing the plugin to offer named changelists, fixing the inevitable bugs as I find them, improving performance where possible, and more.